 Official course descriptions are available in the University Handbook and engineering undergraduate course map.

-Bachelor of Mechatronics Engineering
+Bachelor of Robotics and Mechatronics Engineering

-In addition to the above degrees, students interested in ECSE should also consider the Bachelor of Mechatronics Engineering.
+In addition to the above degrees, students interested in ECSE should also consider the Bachelor of Robotics and Mechatronics Engineering.
 The degree, which is managed by the Department of Mechanical and Aerospace Engineering, includes both mechanical and electronic engineering subjects, offered by both departments.